 From dawn to dusk on the west banks of the Ganges in the most sacred Hindu city

-Varanasi is bathed in saffron as the sun wakes up, a steadily darkening glow that reflects off the Ganges river, slips up the stairs of the ghats that stretch up to the city from the bottom of the gently curving left bank of the river, and rushes into the narrow alleys that wind through pockets of neighbourhoods before hitting the major roads.
+Varanasi is bathed in saffron as the sun wakes up, a steadily darkening glow that reflects off the Ganges, slips up the stairs of the ghats that stretch up to the city from the bottom of the gently curving left bank of the river, and rushes into the narrow alleys that wind through pockets of neighbourhoods before hitting the major roads.

 Varanasi is located in the southeastern part of Uttar Pradesh, a state in central-northern India.
 Drawing from the names of the two tributaries that feed into the Ganges where the city is located, Varanasi is the official name for the city, but there are many more names that come from the Hindu scriptures or local dialects.
-Of those, the two favourites are Kashi and Benaras.
+Of those, the two favourites are Kashi and Banaras (also spelt Benares).
 The former, Kashi—found in the primary Hindu texts stemming from the root Sanskrit word meaning “to shine”— is still used in reference to the city as a place of pilgrimage or sacred happenings.

-According to my passport, I was born in Varanasi, but I have only ever known this city as Benares.
+According to my passport, I was born in Varanasi, but I have only ever known this city as Banaras.
 The name is a corruption of Varanasi by residents of Eastern India, where “v” is pronounced as “b.”
-It was later adopted by the British, and went on to become the predominant name of choice, with “Benarsi” widely used to describe the particularities of the culture or behavior that characterizes its residents and way of life.
+It was later adopted by the British, and went on to become the predominant name of choice, with “Banarsi” widely used to describe the particularities of the culture or behavior that characterizes its residents and way of life.

 As your eyes take a few minutes to register the morning light, you’ll find the city permeates all your other senses: the clink of chai glasses punctuated with intermittent barking and cawing, spurts of music from the radios at passing stalls, ranging from classic ‘60s hits by Kishore Kumar to the latest Bollywood tunes and even some Lady Gaga.
 You can hear the echoes of the city above, angry warnings and retorts passed between cycle rickshaws and pedestrians.
 Rickshaws are the primary vehicle-for-hire in Varanasi, and the yellow tops of the auto rickshaws are the perfect shade to complement the orange that envelops the city.